AustinJMann/tritondriver360/README.md

 ## Configuration

-At startup, TritonDriver looks for `tritonconfig.yml` at the root of each native USB mass-storage volume, then falls back to `Hdd1:\tritonconfig.yml`.
+TritonDriver loads `tritonconfig.yml` from the root of a USB storage device or, if none is found, from `Hdd1:\tritonconfig.yml`.
+If the file does not exist, the driver creates one on the first writable USB device, with `Hdd1:` as a fallback.
-It performs file I/O through the native kernel paths, so loading does not depend on dashboard drive aliases being visible to the system plugin.
-If no config exists, it creates a default file on the first writable USB, or on `Hdd1:` when no USB is writable.
-Restart the console or reload the plugin after editing the file.
+Restart the console after making changes.

-The generated config uses a cubic rumble response with maximum `2.0` gain as its global default and includes a Call of Duty: Black Ops II profile:
+The generated file contains the default settings and an example override for Call of Duty: Black Ops II:

 ```yaml
 version: 1